tursodatabase/libsql/doc/sh_tweak_changes.md

 The .parameter command becomes the focal point for managing all kinds of user-alterable parameters and variables.
 It is easy to remember: If some parameter(s) will be created, modified, reviewed, saved, loaded, or removed, .parameter is how it is done.

-### clear or unset ?NAMES? are enhanced to conveniently remove just selected parameters, (rather than all of them as before), for pre-save cleanup, list de-clutter, or testing effect of unbound query parameters.
+### clear or unset ?NAMES?

+Make it convenient to remove just selected parameters, (rather than all of them as before), for pre-save cleanup, list de-clutter, or testing effect of unbound query parameters.

 ### edit ?OPT?
+NAME

-NAME is added to aid convenient interactive creation or modification of parameter values, particularly ones that may have multiple lines or tax a user's perception when only a line-editor is available.
+Allow convenient interactive creation or modification of parameter values, particularly ones that may have multiple lines or tax a user's perception when only a line-editor is available.
 The feature is only enabled for interactive sessions, as it makes little sense to begin an edit session in batch mode.
 Its hidden option, --editor=\<something\>, is for cases where a user has not set DISPLAY before starting the CLI, or needs to change it.
 It does not appear in help, but is mentioned when edit is invoked without DISPLAY being set.

-### load/save ?FILE? ?NAMES? is a persistence facility mainly for edited queries, DDL or DML that a user may wish to reuse across sessions.
+### load/save ?FILE? ?NAMES?

+This persistence facility is mainly for edited queries, DDL or DML that a user may wish to reuse across sessions.
 Or it may prove useful for commonly repeated sequences of dot commands.
 Or both.

-### list/ls output options make it easier to see what is in the parameters table by using the short, "ls" form, which lists only names, or by specifying glob patterns to restrict output.
+### list/ls output options

+These make it easier to see what is in the parameters table by using the short, "ls" form, which lists only names, or by specifying glob patterns to restrict output.
+With the added utility of parameters, there may be a lot more to see or avoid seeing.

 ### set ?TOPT?
+NAME VALUE

-NAME VALUE gained the option, TOPT, to force the value's type or to bypass the effective eval trial for text.
+The new option, TOPT, can force the value's type or to bypass the effective eval trial for text.
+This makes it more deterministic for those who may not understand the detailed processing or quoting rules.
 Taking the VALUE to be the space-joined remaining arguments simplifies quoting in many cases.

-## Added .shxopts command to allow certain optional features, which potentially impair backward compatibility, to be enabled or disabled at runtime.
+## Added .shxopts command

+By allow certain optional features, which potentially impair backward compatibility, to be enabled or disabled at runtime, users are given control over the trade between compatibility and the convenience of the new features.

-## The new dot command, .x NAMES, is added to allow convenient execution of pre-written or edited SQL and command sequences.
+## The new dot command, .x NAMES

+This is a convenience for those who are often repeating some command, query, or set of commands and/or queries.
+Many people do not get their queries right on the first write.

-## Certain dot-commands become "undocumented" to reduce clutter seen by those who use the CLI to use SQLite rather than to test it.
+## Certain dot-commands become "undocumented"

+This is to reduce clutter seen by those who use the CLI to use SQLite rather than to test it.
+It may also reduce needless doc searches by the curious.

-## Compile option, BOOLNAMES_ARE_BOOLEAN is a place-holder for until addition of "false" and "true" to the binary switch name set is rejected or accepted.
+## Compile option, BOOLNAMES_ARE_BOOLEAN

+This is a place-holder for until addition of "false" and "true" to the binary switch name set is rejected or accepted.
 The case for adding them is that they are a natural choice as boolean values and having "true" taken as "false" (as happens today) can be surprising.

-## Extended dot-command parsing, (where arguments and/or dot commands may span line-ends), has several uses.
+## Extended dot-command parsing

+This feature, (where arguments and/or dot commands may span line-ends), has several uses.
 One is for allowing ".param set \<name\> \<value\>" to specify a multi-line value, useful mainly for script creation.
 (Otherwise, multi-line script, which may contain complex SQL in need of line-structure, can only be created by using ".parameter edit \<name\>".)
 Another is for .print commands, so that literal multi-line output may be more naturally specified.

-## The process_input() rewrite was needed to support extended dot-command parsing.
+## process_input() rewrite

+This was needed to support extended dot-command parsing.
 The difficulty of gaining that support without a rewrite, together with anticipation of later adding a TCL input feature, (which would present similar issues), easily made the rewrite appear advantageous.
 The code was hard to follow before, but can now be easily adapted to incorporate TCL scripting when (or if) that is added.

-## The added command-line option, -quiet, facilitates testing of the ".parameter edit" feature.
+## added command-line option, -quiet

+This facilitates testing of the ".parameter edit" feature.

-## The mkshellc.tcl change to handle more typedef repetition than before merely reduces the fragility of the feature.
+## mkshellc.tcl change to handle more typedef repetition than before

+This merely reduces the fragility of the feature.
 It was motivated by added use of a sometimes-redundant typedef which exposed the older fragility.